[ Lymph Notes home ] [ Click to read 'Benefits of NLN Membership' ]

 • Antibiotics administration.
 Lymphedema affected patients are at very high risk of infection and antibiotic administration should be planned to lower this risk.

-• Blood pressure readings on an affected limb must be avoided.
+• Always avoid blood pressure readings on an affected limb.
 A blood pressure cuff can alter, or damage, lymphatic function within the area.
-When the patient is transferred from the OR to recovery, never allow the blood pressure cuff to be transferred to the” at risk” arm.
+When the patient is transferred from the OR to recovery, never allow the blood pressure cuff to be transferred to the” at risk” arm!

 • Avoid any injection, blood draw, arterial stick, or finger prick in the affected limb.
 These procedures break in the skin can lead to an infection.